 You will find more potential relatives

 We discuss this in further detail below.
-In short, if a database has more DNA in it then you will by default connect with more potential relatives, since there is more DNA for genetic software to match to yours.
+But to keep it short, if a database has more DNA historical records in it then you will by default connect with more family trees and potential relatives, since there is more DNA for genetic software to match to yours.

 Ancestry DNA Database

 AncestryDNA has the world’s largest DNA database, recently reaching 15 million samples.
 With over 150 ethnic regions to test for, you can expect a detailed and accurate overview of exactly where your ancestors came from and what percentage of each ethnicity you are.
-In terms of finding relatives, this is the best DNA test to go with due to the size of the database.
+In terms of finding your family tree or relatives, this is the best DNA test to go with due to the size of the database.

 MyHeritage vs. Ancestry DNA: Tests Offered Review